orr721/ThinGallery/README.md

 When there's no `index.*` page, the web server creates its own HTML listing of files, and the gallery loads this and scans it in order to find out what images are available.

-For each JPEG image, it requests *just the first 30,000 bytes*, which should contain the image's thumbnail if it had one.
+For each JPEG image, it requests *just the first 30,000 bytes*, which will usually contain the image's thumbnail if it had one.
 If it's there, it is used - otherwise the entire image is loaded (once all the other thumbnails have been scanned).

-This means that in a directory of photos from a digital camera, instead of loading each ~5MB image file (and using up all your bandwidth and RAM), the gallery is only loading one 250th of the amount of data, making it much faster to browse your files.
+This means that in a directory of photos from a digital camera, instead of loading each ~5MB image file (and using up all your bandwidth and RAM), the gallery is loading less that a 150th of the amount of data, making it much faster to browse your files.

 Future Additions
 ----------------

-These are just ideas - if you fancy adding them then please have a go and issue a Pull Request!
+These are just some ideas - if you fancy adding them then please have a go and issue a Pull Request!

-* Find some Unicode that actually works nicely on all platforms
+* Find some Unicode that actually works nicely on all platforms (folders don't work on Linux)
-* Relative paths when folders clicked on
+* Relative paths used after `gallery.html?` when folders are clicked on
-* Read image rotation from EXIF
+* Read image rotation from EXIF and apply it to thumbnails/images
 * Allow Delete + Rotate, and store the data in a cookie.
-Allow export as a shell script that would use ImageMagick to perform the operations.
+Allow export as a shell script that would use ImageMagick to perform the operations when run on the server.